Unity-Technologies/com.unity.search.extensions/README.md

 [Search](https://docs.unity3d.com/2021.2/Documentation/Manual/search-overview.html) is already available as a core feature.
 You just need to properly install the search-extensions package.

-### 23.X
-Dependency viewer is currently not working.
-It needs to be updated to UITk.

 ### Download the code

 ![installation](package/Documentation~/images/installation.png)